vaernion/MovingCompanyAPI/README.md

 SONAR_TOKEN # SonarCloud user token
 ```

-To authenticate Terraform Cloud to your Azure subscription, create a Service Principal:
+To authenticate Terraform Cloud to your Azure subscription, create a Service Principal.

 ```ps1
 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/SUBSCRIPTION_ID"
 ```

-In Terraform Cloud, create workspaces for dev/staging/prod, with a CLI-driven workflow.
+In your Terraform Cloud organization, create the following workspaces, with a CLI-driven workflow.

 ```sh
 moving-api-dev